Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement

 In our running example, hypothesis testing is done by repeatedly generating messages from some user in the network and observe the resultant traces.
 Assume there are now a total of $n$ traces in $\Pi$ (including the ones obtained initially) and $b$ of them are in $\gamma(C)$.
 We can then calculate whether to accept $H_0$ or $H_1$ based on $n$ and $b$ in the standard way.
 If neither can be accepted, we continue sampling and updating $n$ and $b$ until one of the hypothesis is accepted.
 The following theorem follows the correctness of hypothesis testing immediately. \\ \begin{theorem} If LAR reports a counterexample, the probability of $M$ satisfying the property is `bounded' by $\beta$. $\Box$ \end{theorem} \begin{proof} Notice that if the counterexample is not spurious, then the property is violated by the system.
-So the probability that $M$ satisfies the property is no larger than the probability that the counterexample is actually not spurious while a counterexample is reported, which is the Type-\uppercase\expandafter{\romannumeral2} error bounded by $\beta$. \end{proof} In the case that the model checker confirms that $D_P \models \mathcal{P}_{\leq r}(\textbf{F}\varphi)$, it is guaranteed that the the original system $M$ satisfies the property \emph{if an unbounded number of traces are used for learning.} \\ \begin{theorem} If $\Pi$ has an unbounded number of traces, $D_P \models \mathcal{P}_{\leq r}(\textbf{F}\varphi)$ with probability 1 only if $M$ satisfies the property. $\Box$ \end{theorem}
+So the probability that $M$ satisfies the property is no larger than the probability that the counterexample is actually spurious while a counterexample is reported, which is the Type-\uppercase\expandafter{\romannumeral2} error bounded by $\beta$. \end{proof} In the case that the model checker confirms that $\mathcal{D}_P \models \mathcal{P}_{\leq r}(\textbf{F}\varphi)$, it is guaranteed that the the original system $M$ satisfies the property \emph{if an unbounded number of traces are used for learning.} \\ \begin{theorem} If $\Pi$ has an unbounded number of traces, $\mathcal{D}_P \models \mathcal{P}_{\leq r}(\textbf{F}\varphi)$ with probability 1 only if $M$ satisfies the property. $\Box$ \end{theorem}

-\begin{proof} The proof of the theorem is sketched as follows.
-First, the AALERGIA algorithm eventually converges to the actual underlying DTMC~\cite{AA,AAJ} with probability 1, which is the quotient automaton of the original model $M$ in the context of predicate abstraction.
+\begin{proof} The proof of the theorem is as follows.
+First, the AALERGIA algorithm eventually converges to the actual underlying DTMC~\cite{AA,AAJ} with probability 1, which is a quotient automaton of the original model $M$ (with respect to the predicate abstraction).
 Second, it is established in~\cite{probcegar} that the quotient automaton simulates the original system $M$.
 Thus, it is safe to conclude that $M$ satisfies the property if its quotient automaton does. \end{proof}